 At this point I can’t really say, because I have only taken it around the neighborhood on three test rides for debugging purposes.
 The first ride was on an extremely windy and time-constrained evening, where I only rode two miles.

 A week later (after my legs were functional again after the Colorado Marathon), I took a short work break, but only rode six miles.
 During that distance my left crankarm loosened and started ticking back and forth like a grandfather clock while I was pedaling, so I couldn’t really “crank” away much.

 The last ride was an easy spin around the neighborhood at midnight with lights and all, just to confirm the shifting and braking was dialed in after I had torqued down all the essential bolts to the proper torque specs.
 I was going slow but the bike seemed fast?

-Well, I will have a much better idea tomorrow when I am riding the Litespeed in the Colorado Springs 300km brevet.
+Well, I will have a much better idea tomorrow when I am riding the Litespeed in the Cripple Creek 300km brevet.
 It’s probably not optimal to have your “real” inaugural ride on a brand new bicycle be 192 198 miles, but I guess that’s how I roll.
 Along with the Super Bike.
 Full report coming Sunday!